-Ulnar Nerve Palsy
+What Is Ulnar Nerve Palsy?

 What Are the Symptoms of Ulnar Nerve Palsy?

-Symptoms associated with ulnar nerve palsy include:
+The symptoms associated with ulnar nerve palsy include:

 your ring and little fingers

-- loss of coordination in your fingers
+- a loss of coordination in your fingers

-- tingling or burning in your hand
+- a tingling or burning sensation in your hand

-- weakness that worsens with physical activity
+- hand weakness that may get worse with physical

-- loss of grip strength
+- a loss of grip strength

 What Causes Ulnar Nerve Palsy?

 damage to the ulnar nerve can occur due to:

-- illness that damages your nerve
+- an illness that damages your nerve

-- injury to the nerve
+- an injury to the nerve

 - excess pressure on the nerve